-- 1. When a disclosure or allegation is made in person, whenever possible and practical, notes will be taken during the conversation; - 2.
-Where it is not possible or appropriate to take notes at the time, a written record will be made as soon as possible afterwards and always before the end of the day, using the safeguarding disclosure form attached; - 3.
+- 1. When a disclosure or allegation is made in person, whenever possible and practical, notes will be taken during the conversation; - Where it is not possible or appropriate to take notes at the time, a written record will be made as soon as possible afterwards and always before the end of the day, using the safeguarding disclosure form attached; - 3.
 The person making the disclosure or allegation will be advised at the time that a written record will be made and the importance of making a record of information will be explained; - 4.
 The person making the disclosure will be informed that they can have access to the record made in respect of their own information; - 5.
-The context and background leading to the disclosure will be recorded; - 6.
-As much information as possible will be recorded and fact, hearsay and opinion will be distinguished in the record.
+The context and background leading to the disclosure will be recorded; - As much information as possible will be recorded and fact, hearsay and opinion will be distinguished in the record.
 Assumptions and speculation will be avoided; - 7.
 For all methods used to make a disclosure or allegation, the time, date, location, format of information e.g. letter, telephone call, direct contact and persons present will be recorded; - 8.
 Records will be signed and dated by the person receiving the information; - 9.
 A log of the incident will be maintained, normally by the Designated Safeguarding Lead who will be responsible in most cases for managing safeguarding incidents. - 10.
 The log will include full details of referrals to the local authorities where applicable; - 11.
 All original records, including rough notes, will be provided to the relevant Designated Safeguarding Lead as soon as practical; - 12.
 All records will be kept in a confidential and secure place and shared only in order to safeguard a child, young person or adult at risk, in line with the information sharing protocol and requirements of the Data Protection legislation.

-Safeguarding Incident Form
+Safeguarding Incident Report Form

 Your Name: Your Position:

 Child's Name: Child's Address:

 Child's date of birth: Parents'/carers' names and addresses:

 Leader's name and address (if different from above) Date and time of incident:

 Your Observations:

-Record of exactly what the child, young person or adult at risk said and what you said: (Remember do not lead the child, young person or adult at risk - record actual details.
-Continue on a separate sheet/s if necessary.)
+Record of exactly what the child, young p (Remember do not lead the child, young person Continue on a separate sheet/s if necessary.) d:

-Physical/ Emotional/ Neglect/ Sexual/ Final ancial/ Inappropriate/ Historical
+Physical/ Emotional/ Neglect/ Sexual/ Financial/ Inappropriate/ Historical

 Does this indicate the person subject of the concern or allegation has:- Behaved in a way that has harmed a child or adult at risk, or may have harmed a child or adult at risk, Possibly committed a criminal offence against or related to a child or adult at risk; Behaved towards a child or adult at risk in a way that indicates they may pose a risk of harm to children or adults at risk; or Behaved in a way that may compromise the UK Youth's reputation to safeguard the young and the vulnerable.

 Yes No

-Subject of Concern/allegation · · ·
+Subject of Concern/allegation

 Name:

-Position:
+Position: D.O.B:

+II)() B' TIN

+Tel No:

+Address: Tel No:

-D.O.B: Tel No:
+Address: Tel No: Post Code:

 Address:

-Post Code:

-Other:
+Address: Other:

-Any previous concern(s):